Suadg/nosql-challenge/README.md

    - Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.

 1. Which establishments have a hygiene score equal to 20?
-*Refer to jupyter notebook*
+41 establishments

 2. Which establishments in London have a RatingValue greater than or equal to 4?
-*Refer to jupyter notebook*
+33

 3. What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?
-*Refer to jupyter notebook*
+{'_id': ObjectId('664fd6c825d6a3f56dfa268c'),
+ 'geocode': {'latitude': 51.490142, 'longitude': 0.08384}}

 4. How many establishments in each Local Authority area have a hygiene score of 0?
-Sort the results from highest to lowest, and print out the top ten local authority areas.
+55 Sort the results from highest to lowest, and print out the top ten local authority areas.

 <img width="574" alt="Screenshot 2023-05-03 at 4 10 25 PM" src="https://user-images.githubusercontent.com/121995835/236037525-ae95e26b-5a9b-4d5e-a3c7-803405e593fb.png">